-46 Years Ago: Frank Zappa Temporarily Puts the Mothers Behind Him on ‘Hot Rats’
+When Frank Zappa Temporarily Put the Mothers Behind Him on ‘Hot Rats’

 Zappa's first solo album, 1967's Lumpy Gravy – which came out between two classic Mothers records, Absolutely Free and We're Only in It for the Money, pretty much sealing his legend – wasn't all that different from the first two Mothers albums, once you get past the orchestral avant-whatever music on it.
 But with Hot Rats, Zappa abandoned the political/cultural satires and in-studio freak-outs for a form of twisted instrumental jazz that would serve as a musical benchmark throughout his career.

-And just as he defied the rules of pop, doo-wop and hippie music with the Mothers, Zappa discards jazz's traditional playbook on Hot Rats, using multiple overdubs, manipulating tape speeds and generally taking the living-breathing element out of the music and giving it a piece of his mind.
-Hot Rats is as much a studio creation as any album of its era.
+And just as he defied the rules of pop, doo-wop and hippie music with the Mothers of Invention, Zappa discards jazz's traditional playbook on Hot Rats, using multiple overdubs, manipulating tape speeds and generally taking the living-breathing element out of the music and giving it a piece of his mind.
+Hot Rats is as much a studio creation as any album of that era.

-It's also, despite its often complex musical passages and the nascent and sometimes groundbreaking recording technology Zappa employed, one of Zappa's listener-friendliest records.
+It's also, despite often-complex musical passages and the nascent and sometimes groundbreaking recording technology Zappa employed, one of Zappa's listener-friendliest records.
 There are some breathtaking instrumental moments here, as well as some melodically inviting tracks that remove the album from so many other, and so often difficult, records in Frank Zappa's extensive catalog.

 Unfortunately, the buying public didn't agree.
 The album stalled at No. 173 on the chart – a far turn from the No. 43 showing of Uncle Meat, the LP that preceded it.
 Still, Hot Rats gave Zappa the final, physical break from the Mothers that he needed at the time.
 He was getting pigeonholed in the role of master satirist; Hot Rats was, partly, his coming out as a "serious" musician.